-Removing a domain from the topology database
+"Removing domains from the topology database"

-When a domain is no longer required, it can be removed from the NCIM topology database using the domain_drop.pl script.

-This will remove the entire topology for the domain from NCIM, along with any poll policies for the domain.
-Note that this script does not remove configuration information for the domain, and the cache of the topology will be unaffected.
+When a domain is no longer required, use the domain drop.pl script to remove it from the NCIM topology database.
+The entire topology for the domain is removed and any poll policies for that domain.
+The configuration information for the domain and the topology cache are not affected.

-To remove the domain from the topology database
+Removing domains from the topology database